 What is the best synthesizer for beginners?
 Top 5.

-As a beginner you'll need simple sound design controls, hands on parameters, something with scope to grow and it'll need to be affordable.
+As the title suggests, what makes a good synthesizer for beginners?
+Well as a beginner you'll need simple sound design controls, hands on parameters, something with scope to grow and it'll need to be affordable.

 Hands on parameters will allow you to hear the results of your physical changes, helping build a stronger connection with what's going on and this experience will help you translate over to other synths very easily.